Creative Commons License 2023 Volume 10 Issue 4

 Small-scale farmers struggle to obtain better-quality cotton seeds, insecticides, and fertilizers to improve production [21].
 The price of these production inputs has increased, leading to increased production costs [2].
 The introduction of Bt cotton cost farmers more than non-Bt varieties due to technological costs [22].
 The increased cost per hectare of cotton production has steadily reduced the profit margin, while its prices, inputs, and weather significantly impact cotton production [23].
 Plant protection is crucial to improve yield and profitability since each production input plays an important role in cotton production.
 The present study has been undertaken to identify the influence of these inputs.

-Furthermore, farmers must understand the financial possibility of introducing biopesticides to the market in order to make lucrative decisions.
+Furthermore, farmers must understand the financial possibility of introducing biopesticides to the market to make lucrative decisions.
 The economic benefits of genetically modified cotton to small-scale growers in South Africa have been well documented [24]; however, no cost-benefit analyses have been conducted on the biological control of non-genetically modified cotton for small-scale farmers.
 Therefore, this study attempted to estimate the input costs and the gross profit of cotton production.
 The study will examine the cost-benefit analysis of biopesticides and chemical insecticides on non-genetically modified cotton.

 MATERIALS AND METHODS